Tactile Maps: Design, Construction and Usage

 Suitable for every venue

-ClickAndGo Tactile Maps are appropriate for university campuses, schools for the blind, museums, hotel lobbies, downtown areas of cities, camps, libraries, and other sites.
+These maps are appropriate for university campuses, schools for the blind, museums, hotels, downtown areas of cities, parks, libraries, and other sites.
 Our maps can be made to represent outdoor walking routes, indoor floor plan layouts, fire exit routes, and more.
 They are an attractive complement to any venue.